Coming Soon

 Farrar, Straus and Giroux | 9780374602079 | Published June 2, 2026

-Our narrator has a lot going on.
-She wonders where is Eva’s husband.
-Their other friend Fanny is tangled up with than three lovers.
-And Gertrude Stein is ruining the narrator’s life.
-She is trying to write an essay about Stein but it seems impossible.
+Our narrator is trying to write an essay about Gertrude Stein, but it seems impossible.
 She knows too much and nothing at all about the leading avant-garde thinker of the early 20th century.
-There are the facts: Gertrude Stein studied medicine at Johns Hopkins, then quit; curated modern art in her rented apartment that would shake the world; wrote novels and libretti that are incoherent and brilliant; felt love at first sight for her wife, the subject of THE AUTOBIOGRAPHY OF ALICE B. TOKLAS.
+There are the facts: Gertrude Stein studied psychology at Harvard and medicine at Johns Hopkins, then quit; curated modern art in her rented apartment that would shake the world; wrote novels, plays, poetry and libretti that are incoherent and brilliant; felt love at first sight for her daring wife, the subject of THE AUTOBIOGRAPHY OF ALICE B. TOKLAS.
 But so much is out of reach.
 How do we put ourselves together?
 What do we lose to become modern?
 What do we find beyond the limits of language?

 St. Martin's Press | 9781250372888 | Published June 2, 2026

-Maeve and Therese Dunigan are sisters, but the two have been estranged for years.
-Maeve is the rule-follower and Therese is the rebel.
-But when their mother's death brings the family back together, the two find that they have inherited a painting, one that could be worth millions and could save each of them.
-The only issue is whether it’s real or a fake and the only way they can prove that theirs is the real McCoy is to solve the mystery of how this portrait made its way to their childhood home in Savannah, GA.
-This means a road trip to Ireland, to their family roots, and to a mysterious crime that occurred generations ago.
-With tensions simmering, the two hit the road and find themselves in colorful villages, at local pubs.
-Can Maeve and Therese actually survive the journey without killing each other?
+Sisters Maeve and Therese Dunigan have been estranged for years.
+They could not be more opposite: Maeve is the rule follower, and Therese is the rebel.
+But when their mother’s death brings the family back together, the two find that they have inherited a painting --- one that could be worth millions and save them from the wolves at their door.
+The only issue is whether it’s real or a fake --- and the only way they can prove that theirs is the real McCoy is to solve the mystery of how this portrait of an Anglo-Irish aristocrat made its way to their childhood home in Savannah, Georgia.
+This means a road trip --- to Ireland, to their family roots, and to a mysterious crime that occurred generations ago.
+With tensions simmering, the two hit the road.
+Can they survive the journey without killing each other?

 Algonquin Books | 9781643757698 | Published June 2, 2026

-Indian-American Mira Guhathakurta is a poetry editor at a distinguished literary magazine in New York.
-She reconnects with Jack, an old acquaintance from college and feels as if she might have found her soulmate.
-All that remains is for Jack to meet her family: her beloved father and sister Joy, a high-powered lawyer.
+Mira Guhathakurta is a poetry editor at a distinguished literary magazine in New York, a dream job that has given her nearly everything she's always wanted.
+And then she reconnects with Jack from college, and suddenly she feels as if she might have found her soulmate.
+They've woven their lives together so thoroughly.
+All that remains is for Jack to meet her family: her beloved father and dear sister, Joy.
 But when Joy commits an unthinkable act of betrayal, the sisters are impossibly fractured and their father's heart is broken.
-As the sisters navigate their tumultuous relationship and Mira starts over, it turns out that Joy isn't the only one who has been or continues to be dishonest.
+As the sisters navigate their tumultuous relationship and Mira starts over, it turns out that Joy isn't the only one who has been --- or continues to be --- dishonest.

 G.P.
 Putnam's Sons | 9798217179275 | Published June 2, 2026